 Tangia & tagine are common Moroccan foods named after the earthenware pots in which they are cooked.
 Tagine pots have a conically shaped top while a Tangia pots look like vases.
 Tangia is a local dish in Marrakech of mainly beef or lamb.
 Our tour guide mentioned that Tangia is often called a “bachelor’s meal” since it only consists of meat; we ate ours with olive oil and freshly baked bread.

 Poms is an apple-flavored Moroccan soda.
 Dining in restaurants, coke products were recommended, but when we were offered poms, we really liked it!
 The Poms soda honestly reminded me of a Solo Apple J from Trinidad.
-My friends loved it so much, they bought bottles from a local supermarket to take home.
+My friends loved it so much, that they bought bottles from a local supermarket to take home.

 Have you tried any traditional Moroccan food or drinks before?